UNFmontreal/Dcm2Bids/CODE_OF_CONDUCT.md

 [GitHub](https://github.com/UNFmontreal/Dcm2Bids/issues).

-We also encourage everybody regardless of age, gender identity, level of experience, native langage, race or religion to be involved in the project.
+We also encourage everybody regardless of age, gender identity, level of experience, native language, race or religion to be involved in the project.
 We pledge to make participation in the dcm2bids project an harassment-free experience for everyone.